scravy/awesome-pattern-matching/README.md

 ### `Items(**kwargs))`

-Mostly syntactic sugar to match a dictionary nicely (and anything that provied an `.items()` method).
+Mostly syntactic sugar to match a dictionary nicely (and anything that provides an `.items()` method).

 ```python
 from apm import *